aimms/function-reference/elementary-computational-operations/histogram-functions/histogramdelete.rst

 ===============

-The procedure :aimms:func:`HistogramDelete` deletes a histogram that was created using the ``HistogramCreate`` procedure.
+The procedure :aimms:func:`HistogramDelete` deletes a histogram that was created using the :aimms:func:`HistogramCreate` procedure.
 After the historgram has been deleted, the histogram id is no longer valid.

 .. code-block:: aimms